inbo/n2khab/README.md

 ```

-### Managing data
+### You are welcome to contribute!

-See the separate [document](datamanagement.md) on data management.
+It is wise to first think about the scope of your function (or your proposed enhancement of an exisiting one), and talk it through with other collaborators:

-### Writing functions and workflows
+- functions that are of broader interest than Natura 2000, better go to the [inborutils](https://inbo.github.io/inborutils/) or a separate package;

-See the separate [document](functionality.md) on intended functionality.
+- functions that will only be relevant to a specific _N2KHAB_ project, are better developed in the project-specific repo.

-Use the `n2khab.Rproj` RStudio project for package contributions and management.
+You will find inspiration for positioning your own function in the [n2khab-monitoring](https://github.com/inbo/n2khab-monitoring) repo (which centralizes planning and workflow documentation in N2KHAB monitoring).

-You will want to open the file `src/manage_package.R` in this project to get some useful packaging commands and developing tips.
+You will want to look at the file `src/manage_package.R` to get some useful packaging commands and developing tips.

-### Coding tools: it's never too late for learning!
+#### Coding tools: it's never too late for learning!

-When writing functions for `n2khab` or writing workflows (in `src`):
+When writing functions for `n2khab`:

 - please use `tidyverse`, `sf` and `raster` packages for data reading.
 Discover the human-friendly way of coding a data processing pipeline through the use of [pipes](https://r4ds.had.co.nz/pipes.html)!